vulcan-dev/teardown-snippets/README.md

 ### Release 1.3.7
 - Added datatype boolean

+### Release 1.3.8
+- Updated snippets to suit the new Teardown API to 0.7.0

 ### Other
 > I did try doing this for Sublime Text 3 but it doesn't allow multiline descriptions so I don't see the point because you'll have to go to the teardown website (I made this so you don't have to do that)